 Game Plan for Engaging Youth – identifies strategies for engaging adolescents in promoting their health and healthy development

 Got Transition aims to improve transition from pediatric to adult health care through the use of new and innovative strategies for health professionals and youth and families.

 Find a variety of resources from the CDC and other organizations about immunizations.

 Help your patients plan strategies in advance rather than waiting to get supplies and information together until they are faced with an imminent danger.
 Visit our Be Prepared resources.

-The Interprofessional Oral Health Faculty Toolkit, developed by the Oral Health Nursing Education and Practice (OHNEP) program, is an innovative web-based open source product intended to facilitate integration of oral-systemic health content and clinical competencies into nurse practitioner (NP) and midwifery (MW) curricula.
+The second edition of the Interprofessional Oral Health Faculty Toolkit, developed by the Oral Health Nursing Education and Practice (OHNEP) program, is an innovative web-based open source product intended to facilitate integration of oral-systemic health content and clinical competencies into nurse practitioner (NP) and midwifery (MW) curricula.

 Learn about the latest updates and need to know information about Zika virus from the Centers for Disease Control and Prevention (CDC).